gve-sw/CLUS18-DEVNET-2897/README.md

 # Cisco Live US - Devnet workshop 2897
-This file will provide you with instructions around how to create JavaScript, HTML and python code to create a port automation web user interface on top of Cisco ACI
+This file will provide you with instructions around how to write JavaScript, HTML and python code to create a port automation web user interface on top of Cisco ACI

 ## Use case

 A company is implementing ACI in its data center.
-They think the user interface that comes with the solution is great, however they would like to implement the following process:
+They think the user interface that comes with the solution is great, however, they would like to implement the following process:

 ![Workflow](lab/images/Port_Workflow_Diagram.png)